kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 order: 5
 ---

-This statement capplies to the Alice Thornton's Books site (https://thornton.kdl.kcl.ac.uk/).
+This statement applies to the Alice Thornton's Books site (https://thornton.kdl.kcl.ac.uk/).

 This website is run by [King's Digital Lab, King's College London (KDL)](https://kdl.kcl.ac.uk) in collaboration with the [University of Edinburgh](https://www.ed.ac.uk/).
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: